anoop-panakool/kubernetes-lab/Installation.md

 sudo apt-mark hold kubelet kubeadm kubectl
 ```

-                Note: Complete the following section on the MASTER Node ONLY!
+                "Note: Complete the following section on the MASTER Node ONLY!,

 ### Initialize the Kubernetes cluster.In the master node, run below command to initialize the cluster using kubeadm